stayradiated/pandora/README.md

 Export all pandora stations + faves to JSON

-To get your username, visit http://www.pandora.com/profile and check the URL
+To get your username, visit http://www.pandora.com/profile and check the URL.
+Also make sure your profile privacy is set to public.

 ## How it works